mdn/content/files/en-us/web/css/offset-position/index.md

 {{EmbedLiveSample('Comparing various offset starting positions', '100%', 830)}}

-Notice the difference between offset starting positions `auto` and `left top`.
-The value `auto` places the element such that its anchor point is at the top-left corner of the element box itself, whereas the value `left top` places the element such that the anchor point is the top left corner of the containing block.
+Notice that when `offset-position` is `normal`, the starting position of the ray is `50%, 50%` of the containing block.
+Also notice the difference between offset starting positions `auto` and `left top`.
+The value `auto` places the element such that its anchor point is at the top-left corner of the element box itself, whereas the value `left top` places the element such that the anchor point is the top-left corner of the containing block.

 ## Specifications